Back Injury Claims *

 - Difficulty with lifting, walking and other everyday tasks

-It is vitally important to seek immediate medical attention when a person injures their back.
-It is medically recommended to wait until an ambulance arrives before moving or attempting to examine a back injury *.
+It is important to seek immediate medical attention when a person injures their back.
+Medics recommended that you wait until an ambulance arrives before moving or attempting to examine a back injury *.
 The reason behind this is to prevent further damage to the spinal cord.
-If you or a loved one have suffered a back injury * speaking with a solicitor may help you determine whether you can pursue legal action.
+If you have suffered a back injury * speaking with a solicitor may help you determine whether you can pursue legal action.

 Common types of injuries

 A slipped disc injury * occurs in the lower back and happens due to excessive bending and lifting.
-The initial pain is likely to be sudden and severe, this can in certain circumstances be worsened by general actions such as sitting and coughing.
+The initial pain is likely to be sudden and severe .
+In some circumstances this can worsen by general actions such as sitting and coughing.

 Sacro Iliac Joint Dysfunction